Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 Both k-means and FCM are partition-based clustering algorithm, and they work in a similar iterative fashion.
 The key difference between FCM and k-means is that using FCM, each data points may belong to multiple clusters based on the computed membership values.
 These fuzzy classification makes the clustering less vulnerable to noise if the input data is a bit fuzzy.
 For instance, when clustering of microarray data, k-means clustering may not work well because it does not provide information about the influence of a given gene for the overall shape of clusters.
 On the other hand, FCM is one fuzzy partitioning method and can attribute cluster memberships to genes [4].

 However, as FCM is a bit more complex than k-means, it has a slower runtime compared to k-means clustering.
-As Velmurugan performed comparative analysis of k-means and FCM on telecommunication data [11], he pointed out that k-means runs significantly faster than FCM (Fig. X).
+As Velmurugan performed comparative analysis of k-means and FCM on telecommunication data [11], he pointed out that k-means runs significantly faster than FCM (Fig. 2).

 |![km-fcm-time](images/fcm_vs_km_time.png)|
 |:--|